yabinmeng/nosqlbench-build-docs/site/content/reference/core_activity_params.md

 - _required_: no
 - _dynamic_: yes

 The cyclerate parameter sets a maximum op rate for individual cycles within the activity, across the whole activity, irrespective of how many threads are active.

 👉 The cyclerate is a rate limiter, and can thus only throttle an activity to be slower than it would otherwise run.
 Rate limiting is also an invasive element in a workload, and will always come at a cost.
-For extremely high throughput testing, consider carefully whether your testing would benefit more from concurrency-based throttling as with async or the striderate described below.
+For extremely high throughput testing, consider carefully whether your testing would benefit more from concurrency-based throttling such as adjust the number of threads.

 When the cyclerate parameter is provided, two additional metrics are
 tracked: the wait time and the response time.
-See the 'Reference|Timing Terms' section for more details on these metrics.

-_default_: None.
-When the cyclerate parameter is not provided, an activity runs as fast as it can, given how fast operations can complete.
+See [Timing Terms Explained](../reference/timing_terms) for more details.

 Examples: